 Happy former employees mean more business

 Microsoft have done a lot of research on employees that leave their company.
 They have not surprisingly discovered that employees who feel appreciated as the exit will not only remain fans of the brand but will continue to use the company’s products and recommend them to others.
-I don’t think that it is a coincidence that given these findings that the Microsoft Alumni network encompasses over 35,000 former employees spanning 50 countries.
+I don’t think that it is a coincidence that given these findings the Microsoft Alumni network encompasses over 35,000 former employees spanning 50 countries.

 Deloitte has also long had in place an immense Alumni network, which has over 300,000 members.
 Deloitte realised in 2000, that not all its employees were going to competitors.
 A number of their employees were going to join clients or potential clients.
 Therefore, it was a commercial decision to build the Deloitte Alumni Network.
 If their employees enjoy working for them and stay connected with the brand, they are more likely to buy services or recommend services from that brand in future.
 Staying on good terms with former employees is not only good for employee experience, it is also a good business decision.